-The Citroen Berlingo Multispace is a versatile and affordable MPV that has a big load carrying capacity.
-It shares its basic platform with the Citroen C4 and Peugeot 308 and is available in four trim levels: VT, VTR, XTR and Plus.
+The Citroen Berlingo Multispace is a cheap and versatile MPV that can carry a lot of stuff.
+It shares its basic platform with the Citroen C4 and Peugeot 308 and is available in four trim levels: VT, VTR, XTR, and Plus.

 Driving Experience & Features of the Berlingo

 The car is not particularly agile but is easy to drive.
 The steering is adjustable and fairly direct, and visibility is good thanks to lots of windows and sunroofs.
 The interior is arranged in a logical manner, with the gear lever just below the dash.

 The tall body does make the car lean a little when cornering, however, it settles down quite quickly.
 These slight movements do not unsettle passengers as its tires grip well even when cornering.
 Generally, this vehicle offers good on-road comfort even on rough surfaces.

 The practical and affordable Citroen Berlingo Multispace

 The VT trim is somewhat sparsely equipped.
 It comes with reach- and rake adjustable steering, electric front windows, an overhead storage shelf, and a CD stereo with steering-mounted controls.

 The VTR is better equipped as it has front fog lights, remote central locking, electrically adjustable windows, door mirrors, and a boot carpet.

 The XTR has air conditioning, bigger tires, electric child locks, a surveillance mirror, raised suspension, underbody protection, front side airbags, side window blinds, ‘aircraft’ style tables on the rear seats, and auxiliary input for iPods and MP3 players.